Skip to content

 David P. Calleo, Beyond American Hegemony, The Future of the Western Alliance, New York: A Twentieth Century Fund Book, Basic Books, 1987.
 Translated in German as Die Zukunft der Westlichen Allianz, Stuttgart, Bonn Aktuell, 1989.

-Beyond American Hegemony: The Future Of The Western Alliance Cover
+Beyond American Hegemony: The Future of the Western Alliance Cover

 In its current form as an American protectorate, the Western Alliance no longer serves the interests of either the United States or our European allies and cannot survive.